emre-akakce/astro-temp/ARCHITECTURE.md

 -   **`features/`**: This is where individual feature modules reside.
 Each sub-directory within `features/` represents a distinct domain and encapsulates its MVVM implementation.
     -   **`view/`**: Contains feature-specific smart/container React components.
 These components interact with the ViewModel, binding to its data and invoking its commands.
     -   **`viewmodel/`**: Houses the ViewModel layer for the feature.
 This typically includes:
+        -   **`product/`**: A sub-directory specifically for product-related ViewModel logic, containing:
-        -   `productActions.js`: Action creators and type definitions specifically for product-related state.
+            -   `productActions.ts`: Action creators and type definitions specifically for product-related state.
-        -   `productReducer.js`: The reducer for managing product-related state transitions.
+            -   `productReducer.ts`: The reducer for managing product-related state transitions.
-        -   `ProductContext.jsx`: The React Context Provider for product-related state.
+            -   `ProductContext.tsx`: The React Context Provider for product-related state.
-        -   `useProductViewModel.js`: The custom hook that provides product-related state and actions to View components.
+            -   `useProductViewModel.ts`: The custom hook that provides product-related state and actions to View components.
         -   **`filter/`**: A sub-directory specifically for filter-related ViewModel logic, containing:
-            -   `filterActions.js`: Action creators and type definitions for filter-related state.
+            -   `filterActions.ts`: Action creators and type definitions for filter-related state.
-            -   `filterReducer.js`: The reducer for managing filter-related state transitions.
+            -   `filterReducer.ts`: The reducer for managing filter-related state transitions.
-            -   `FilterContext.jsx`: The React Context Provider for filter-related state.
+            -   `FilterContext.tsx`: The React Context Provider for filter-related state.
-            -   `useFilterViewModel.js`: The custom hook that provides filter-related state and actions to View components.
+            -   `useFilterViewModel.ts`: The custom hook that provides filter-related state and actions to View components.
     -   **`model/`**: Contains the Model layer for the feature, including data access logic (e.g., `productService`), data transformation, validation, and business rules.

--   **`services/`**: This directory is for global or shared Model layer concerns that are not tied to a specific feature, such as authentication (`authService`) or a base API client (`apiBase.js`).
+-   **`services/`**: This directory is for global or shared Model layer concerns that are not tied to a specific feature, such as authentication (`authService.ts`) or a base API client (`apiBase.ts`).

 -   **`pages/`**: Contains Astro `.astro` files.
 These serve as composers, integrating the various feature components and layouts to form the final web pages.